-NEBULA NEWS AND (POLITICAL OR NOT) COMMENTARY Nebula also encouraged academics to submit writings that were neither fiction nor necessarily academic articles.
-The truth is that most intellectuals are writers as well as brooding thinkers at heart, and they very often feel constrained by what is considered "publishable" material.
-In this more informal setting, intellectuals/writers/academics were encouraged to submit writing and commentary on innumerable subjects, sharing their ideas in a writerly style, freed from the otherwise necessary generic conventions of the academic article.
+NEBULA NEWS AND (POLITICAL OR NOT) COMMENTARY Nebula also encouraged academics to submit writings that were neither fiction nor necessarily academic.
+We appreciated that scholars may as well be brooding thinkers at heart, and that they very often felt constrained by what is considered "publishable" material.
+As part of our content strategy, we encouraged conversational submissions and reflections that communicated complex ideas to a general readership.

-Submissions that were clearly neither commentary nor articles, that fell under (imagined) subdivisions
+Submissions that were clearly neither commentary nor articles, that fell under subdivisions

 of Poetry, Prose, Short Story, Graphics, Cartoon, Caricature (etc.) were also published in the life of the journal.
 Nebula encouraged and facilitated displays of creativity in any way that could be shown on the world wide web.